Your Guide to the 21st Century!

 Rucker has written a generational saga that spans sixty years of mind-blowing change.
 Without sacrificing any of his id-driven wildness, Rucker has developed into a benevolent, all-seeing creator ...
 Realware brings to a fully satisfying conclusion this landmark quartet. — Isaac Asmiov’s Science Fiction Magazine.

 Of course, if you can afford a few bucks, it will help me more if you buy a commercial ebook version of The Ware Tetralogy, available in Kindle, NOOK, and EPUB formats as described in the "Buy the Book" section above.
 But I also have a Creative Commons version online.
-I only list the PDF version here, but you can find other free formats at feedbooks.com or manybooks.net.
+I only list the PDF version here, but you can find other free formats at feedbooks.com or manybooks.net, or many other online sites.

 rucker_ware_tetralogy_cc2010_2.pdf.
 Adobe Acrobat file (3.5 Meg).